DJviolin/LEMP/README.md

 3. Create a folder in `/home/core/www`.
 This will be the shared folder for your webserver files.
 4. Create a folder in `/home/core/mysql`.
 This will be the shared folder for your MySQL database.
 The container will populate this folder at the first boot and locking down the sub-folders and files to superuser access (you have to `sudo su` on the host able to access these files).
 5. Create a folder in `/home/core/sqlbackup`.
 This will be the folder for your MySQL backups.
 The tar archives here created straight from the container by the systemd init script.
 So you will have a shared folder at `/home/core/mysql` which is the actual database and a `/home/core/sqlbackup` folder with tar archives in it, which is a backup when the service halted for some reason.
-6. Place your personal SSH public key in `~/.ssh/authorized_keys` file on your HOST (usually this is already done by the cloud-config file on CoreOS first boot)!

 7. Create a file in `mariadb/mariadb.env` with the following content:

     ```